Tropical Wave 55 Key Messages:

 Tropical Wave 55: Track

 This tropical wave will move on the periphery of a deep-layered high-pressure system anchored over the subtropics.
-This high pressure system will gradually weaken into next week, with a trough north of the Lesser Antilles by mid-week.
+This high pressure system will gradually weaken this upcoming week, with a trough north of the Lesser Antilles by mid-week.
 This trough will coincide with the system when it is just east of the Lesser Antilles, allowing the steering flow to move the system poleward (northward).
+This will also allow for winds across the region to weaken, providing ample conditions for daytime heating and sea breeze convergence to trigger isolated heavy afternoon showers and thunderstorms.

 When looking at the ensemble models, most of these outputs show that the system generally moves to the west-northwest, before taking a sharper turn northwest to the north just east of the Lesser Antilles.